1. PURPOSE OF OUR POLICY

 2.5 If, at any time, an individual provides Personal Information or other information about someone other than himself or herself, the individual warrants that they have that person’s consent to provide such information for the purpose specified.

-3 THE INFORMATION WE COLLECT
+3. THE INFORMATION WE COLLECT

 3.1 In the course of business it is necessary for us to collect Personal Information.
 This information allows us to identify who an individual is for the purposes of our business, share Personal Information when asked of us, contact the individual in the ordinary course of business and transact with the individual.
 Without limitation, the type of information we may collect is:

-(a) Personal Information.
+Personal Information.
 We may collect personal details such as an individual’s name, location, date of birth, nationality, family details and other information defined as “Personal Information” in the Privacy Act that allows us to identify who the individual is;

 Contact Information.
 We may collect information such as an individual’s email address, telephone & fax number, third-party usernames, residential, business and postal address and other information that allows us to contact the individual;

 Statistical Information.
 We may collect information about an individual’s online and offline preferences, habits, movements, trends, decisions, associations, memberships, finances, purchases and other information for statistical purposes; and

 Information an individual sends us.
 We may collect any personal correspondence that an individual sends us, or that is sent to us by others about the individual’s activities.

 3.3 We may also collect non-Personal Information about an individual such as information regarding their computer, network and browser.
 This may include their IP address in some circumstances.
 Where non-Personal Information is collected the Australian Privacy Principles and the GDPR do not apply.

-4 HOW INFORMATION IS COLLECTED
+4. HOW INFORMATION IS COLLECTED

 4.1 Most information will be collected in association with an individual’s use of the Clipchamp service (Clipchamp) an enquiry about Clipchamp or generally dealing with us.
 However we may also receive Personal Information from sources such as advertising, an individual’s own promotions, public records, mailing lists, contractors, staff, recruitment agencies and our business partners.
 In particular, information is likely to be collected as follows:

-(a) Registrations/Subscriptions.
+Registrations/Subscriptions.
 When an individual registers or subscribes for a service, account, connection or other process whereby they enter Personal Information details in order to receive or access something, including a transaction;

-(b) Supply.
 When an individual supplies us with goods or services;

-(c) Contact.
 When an individual contacts us in any way;

 When an individual accesses our services physically we may require them to provide us with details for us to permit them such access.

-(e) Pixel Tags.
+Pixel Tags.
 Pixel tags enable us to send email messages in a format customers can read and they tell us whether mail has been opened.